Order by 9 am on December 17th for Christmas delivery. Festive season delays expected. Free shipping on orders over R500.

 While lentils are undeniably beneficial, preparation is key to releasing their full nutritional potential and ensuring they are safe for your furry friends.
 This is why it is important to choose dog food that has been prepared properly in order to unlock the benefits of all the ingredients.

 Many of the concerns associated with lentils and other legumes centre around anti-nutrients like phytates and lectins, which can interfere with nutrient absorption and digestion of certain minerals.
-However, these compounds can be significantly reduced or deactivated through proper cooking methods such as soaking, sprouting, boiling, or fermenting.
+However, proper cooking methods like soaking, sprouting, boiling, or fermenting can significantly reduce or deactivate these compounds.
 For instance, green lentils, known for their slightly peppery flavour, must be thoroughly boiled to ensure they are digestible and safe for dogs, just like other lentil varieties.
 Making a hearty lentil soup could be a tasty way of adding some healthy legumes to your dog’s diet, for example as a topper on their food.
 Though it’s crucial to omit salt, garlic, onions, and other ingredients that are harmful to dogs.

 At Nala Health we steam cook our food, a process which makes it easily digestible and unlocks vital nutrients.
 Our dog food formulations are designed with this holistic view in mind, ensuring that every ingredient, including lentils, contributes positively to your dog’s diet, enhancing health benefits.